⚠️ Previously in Part I

 - Mirror of Christ

-- Christ as a reflection of the awakened Self.
+- Christ understood as a reflection of the awakened Self rather than an external idol of dependence.

 📑 References